 - Extensive hands-on experience with all cardiovascular procedural skills

 - Diverse patient population composed of local, regional, national and international patients

 - Comprehensive didactic curriculum and hands-on physical examination teaching series

 - Numerous research opportunities with guaranteed research time

 - Fully computerized medical record system integrated between inpatient and outpatient settings

 - Options for subspecialty training in echocardiography and electrophysiology

 - Elective opportunities at Mayo Clinic in Minnesota

 - Extensive ancillary support

-The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.
+The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).